rauc/rauc/docs/advanced.rst

   After this is done it will start writing the data and fetch missing chunks via the network.

+  Seed slot usage can be disabled by using ignore-slot-seed -option in the configuration.
+See :ref:`ignore-slot-seed <ignore-slot-seed>` for more information

 .. _sec-variants:

 Handling Board Variants With a Single Bundle